Champagne Supernova: Live performances

 The song was played at the majority of Oasis concerts.
 Noel Gallagher has stated, "I think it's the only song, since it was written, that we've played every night".
-During the Morning Glory Tour in 1995/96 and the Be Here Now Tour in 1997/98, the song's ending was usually stretched out by five or so minutes, with Noel playing a long improvised guitar solo.
+During the band's (What's the Story) Morning Glory?
+Tour in 1995 and 1996, and the Be Here Now Tour in 1997 and 1998, the song's ending was usually stretched out by five or so minutes, with Noel playing a long improvised guitar solo.
 An example of one of these performances can be seen on the DVD ...There and Then.

-Oasis performed the song at the 1996 MTV Video Music Awards, with lead vocalist Liam Gallagher making rude gestures at his brother Noel as he was playing his guitar solo and then spitting beer all over the stage before storming off.
+Oasis performed the song at the 1996 MTV Video Music Awards.
 At Oasis' Knebworth performance, Stone Roses guitarist John Squire made a guest appearance.

 After Noel's abrupt departure from Oasis in August 2009 and the band's subsequent dissolution, "Champagne Supernova" became the last original song they performed live together; the last song was a cover of "I Am the Walrus" by the Beatles, as was the case with most of their concerts.

-Since Oasis' split, the song has been performed by Noel's follow-up band Noel Gallagher's High Flying Birds, Liam's follow-up band Beady Eye, and Liam during his solo career.
+During Oasis' split, the song was performed by Noel's follow-up band Noel Gallagher's High Flying Birds, Liam's follow-up band Beady Eye, and Liam during his solo career.
+During their 2025 reunion tour, it was again played as the last song on their setlist.

 Alternative versions

 Brendan Lynch was hired to produce an alternate mix and a remix.
 The alternate mix was eventually released on the Deluxe Edition of (What's the Story) Morning Glory? while the remix was issued on the B-side on a promo-only 12" of Oasis' cover of Slade's "Cum On Feel the Noize".
 Known as the "Lynchmob Beats Mix", this remix has been reissued on promotional material for the band's greatest hits album Stop the Clocks.

 Live versions of the track were released on ...There and Then and Familiar to Millions.
 A "clean" version, editing out the waves sound effects at the start of the track, was released on Assorted, a free CD issued with the January 1996 edition of Q magazine.
 It is also available on the Time Flies...
 1994–2009 retrospective collection.

+In 2024, Noel Gallagher created a six-hour, "ambient mixed" version of the song for the Zoë Law: Legends exhibition at the London's National Portrait Gallery, which includes a portrait of Gallagher himself.

+A slowed-down version of the song was used for the official teaser of the 2025 science-fiction film The Electric State and trailer of Project Hail Mary.